BishoyLabib7/atomic-blog/README.md

 ## What is Atomic Blog?

-his React project is from the current ultimate-react-course that I'm taking.
+His react project is from the current ultimate-react-course that I'm taking.
 Check out the instructor: <a href="https://github.com/jonasschmedtmann">Jonas Schmedtmann</a>.
 It is a React application that allows users to create, search, and manage blog posts.
 It features a dark mode toggle, search functionality, and the ability to add and clear posts.
 Users can also view

 ---